 - 10.1.
 The effectiveness of the Asset Control Policy is monitored by the School Business Manager. - 10.2.
-The policy is reviewed annually.
+The policy is to be reviewed on the 08th February 2023.

 Appendix A - Disposal of equipment form

 Item to be disposed of:

 Reason for disposal (circle as appropriate): Broken Surplus to requirements Irreparable Obsolete

 Residual value (if appropriate):

 Action to be taken (circle as appropriate): Disposal Sale

 By whom:

 Signed:

 Date: